To view Cloud Monitoring dashboards or to define alerting policies, go to Monitoring in the Google Cloud Console:

 pubsub_snapshotmonitored resource types, view Monitored Resource Types in the Cloud Monitoring documentation.

-You can use the APIs and services quotas dashboard to monitor the current utilization for a given topic or subscription.
+For a given project, you can use the APIs and services quotas dashboard to view current quotas and usage.

 Keeping subscribers healthy